Mathiazom/bibtek/user_stories.md

 As a user I would like to view details about my book, like author, date of publishing, edition, description, length and ISBN number

+## View details about each book(us-6)

+As a user I would like to have my own profile that has my library of books online such that I can have access to that library wherever I go.